ComposableFi/composable/docs/docs/networks/picasso/governance.md

 The Council members also control Picasso’s multi-sig wallets holding the allocation of the Treasury, Liquidity Programs and Ecosystem incentives.
 Please note that the funds from these wallets will only be transferred upon the approval of on-chain governance.
 For more details, look at the [PICA token transparency commitment statement](../picasso/token-transparency.md).

 :::note
-There are certain features of Governance V1 still active on Picasso such as Democracy Referenda, Emergency Measures and Emergency Proposals, this will be removed in the coming weeks as OpenGov is given time to be deemed as effective as stable and more tracks are added.
+The following sections include certain features of Governance V1 still active on Picasso such as Democracy Referenda, Emergency Measures and Emergency Proposals, this will be removed in the coming weeks as OpenGov is given time to be deemed effective and stable as more tracks are added.
 :::

 #### Emergency Measures